Reducing fertilizer emissions

 STRIVING FOR ENVIRONMENTAL SUSTAINABILITY

-• The proposed target does not mean a 30 per cent reduction in fertilizer use but rather an absolute or total emission reduction of N20 emissions from fertilizer applications.
+WHAT YOU NEED TO KNOW • The Government of Canada has proposed a voluntary 30 per cent reduction target of fertilizer emissions. • The proposed target does not mean a 30 per cent reduction in fertilizer use but rather an absolute or total emission reduction of N20 emissions from fertilizer applications. • Nitrogen can be lost into the environment through denitrification, volatilization, leaching, run-off, and erosion. • Utilizing the 4R nutrient management framework can help farmers achieve a reduction in N20 emissions. |

 IN DECEMBER 2020, the Government of Canada proposed a fertilizer emissions reduction target.
 The proposed target is looking at a voluntary commitment to reduce nitrous oxide (N2O) emissions from fertilizer applications by 30 per cent below 2020 levels by the year 2030.